There are many dedicated staff, volunteers and supporters who together make the work of Red Nose possible. This is

 I have vivid memories of Red Nose Day in my younger years and its importance in the community.
 I was involved in the regular fundraising events at my school and longed for the day that I’d have my ears pierced so I could wear a pair of the wacky earrings that were always adorned with some pun about avoiding wearing a Red Nose.
 ‘I couldn’t possumly wear a red nose’, said the possum earrings – cute, right!

 Before joining Red Nose, I had been a stay-at-home Mum for a couple of years, and before that, I was in the marketing team at a capital city Council.
 As the National Communications Manager at Red Nose, I do everything from writing tweets to composing newsletters, writing strategies and talking to bereaved families about how they can share their stories.

 I have never worked for an organisation with such passionate and caring people.
 Everyone has such a drive to reach their goals.
 It is incredible to be part of something that helps save lives.
-But assisting the families to navigate the unimaginable pain of a pregnancy, infant or child loss and helping them discover a new normal is something I am incredibly proud to be a part of.
+But assisting the families in navigating the unimaginable pain of a pregnancy, infant or child loss and helping them discover a new normal is something I am incredibly proud to be a part.

-Having experienced a miscarriage for my first pregnancy and another ‘chemical pregnancy’ between my two living children, I am also incredibly passionate about educating people on how to talk to families about their loss.
+Having experienced a miscarriage for my first pregnancy and another ‘chemical pregnancy’ between my two living children, I am incredibly passionate about educating people on how to talk to families about their loss.
 I still fume when remembering telling my then boss that I’d had a miscarriage, only for them to respond, “at least you know you can get pregnant.”
 Despite that being true (I now have two beautiful kids), I didn’t know I could carry a pregnancy to term at that stage, and I was grieving.
 Also, one kid doesn’t replace another.

 I speak to families almost daily who share similar stories.
 As a community, we can do so much better to support people who are grieving.

 There’s so much to be proud of when working for an organisation like Red Nose.